 The SNUMB control card is the first card of every job.
 This card is supplied by the operations section at every installation.
 In the operand field, the first entry is from one to five characters long and is called the "job identifier."
 The job identifier is used by the Operating Supervisor to identify the job internally.
 The second entry is the "urgency."
 This entry is also supplied by the installation and determines the internal priority of the job.
 If urgency is omitted, a value of 1 is assumed.
-For a discussion of urgency, consult the System Summary section, pages I-3 and I-4.
+For a discussion of urgency, consult the System Summary pages 3 and 4.